pemadolker/pemadolker.github.io/_posts/2024-05-31-DBS101_FlippedClass11.md

 - Real-Time Databases
 Real-time databases prioritize transactions with deadlines, influencing concurrency control decisions.
 High-priority transactions may preempt lower-priority ones to meet deadlines.
 Optimistic concurrency control reduces missed deadlines more effectively than traditional locking protocols, enhancing system responsiveness and reliability.

+### Lock vs Latch
+### Differences:
+1. Purpose:
+  - Locks: Ensure transactional consistency and integrity.
+  - Latches: Protect in-memory data structures during operations.

+2. Granularity:
+  - Locks: Can be coarse or fine-grained.
+  - Latches: Usually fine-grained.

+3. Duration:
+  - Locks: Held for the entire transaction.
+  - Latches: Held for the duration of an operation.

+4. Scope:
+  - Locks: Ensure ACID properties.
+  - Latches: Ensure the integrity of memory structures.

+### Similarities:
+1. Concurrency Control: Both manage concurrent access to ensure operations do not conflict.
+2. Types of Access: Both can be shared or exclusive.
+3. Blocking: Both can block other operations when in exclusive mode.

 ### Conclusion
 Throughout this flipped class on concurrency control, I've gained insights into the fundamental importance of locks in ensuring data integrity and consistency in database transactions.
 We've explored the mechanisms of shared and exclusive locks, delved into the Two-Phase Locking protocol, and examined strategies for managing deadlocks through detection and prevention methods.
 Moreover, we've explored advanced techniques like timestamp ordering concurrency control, Multi-Version Concurrency Control (MVCC), and Snapshot Isolation (SI), each offering unique approaches to managing concurrent access to data while maintaining consistency and performance.
-Overall, this session has provided a comprehensive understanding of concurrency control in database systems, essential for ensuring reliable and efficient transaction processing.
+Overall, this session has provided a comprehensive understanding of concurrency control in database systems, essential for ensuring reliable and efficient transaction processing.Locks are used to maintain transactional consistency, while latches protect the integrity of in-memory data structures during short-term operations.